pingcap/docs-cn/quick-start-with-tidb.md

     ```

     - `<cluster-name>`: Set the cluster name
     - `<tidb-version>`: Set the TiDB cluster version.
-You can see all the supported TiDB versions by running the `tiup list tidb --refresh` command
+You can see all the supported TiDB versions by running the `tiup list tidb` command

     Enter "y" and the `root` user's password to complete the deployment: